-19. Coal Mining Tax Credit
+17. Coal Mining Tax Credit

 ACA 26-51-511 provides an income or insurance premium tax credit of \$2.00 per ton of coal mined, produced or extracted on each ton of coal mined in Arkansas in a tax year.
 An additional credit of \$3.00 per ton will be allowed for each ton of coal mined in Arkansas in excess of 50,000 tons in a tax year.
 The credit can only be earned if the coal is sold to an electric generation plant for less than \$40 per ton excluding freight charges.
-The credit expires 5 tax years following the tax year in which the credit was earned.